cobiwave/simplefolio/README.md

 To view a live example, **[click here](https://cobidev.com/)**

 ---

-# Need of Portfolio for a developer
+## Need of portfolio for a developer

-* Professional Way To Showcase Your Work
+- Professional way To showcase your work
-* Increases Your Visibility And Online Presence
+- Increases your visibility and online presence
-* Shows You’re More Than Just A Resume
+- Shows you’re more than just a resume

 ## Getting Started 🚀